-- a.
-Wage schedules are posted in Appendix B. - b.
-On July 1, 2023 the wage scale in Appendix B shall reflect a 6% increase from the July 1, 2022 scale.
-On July 1, 2024 the wage scale shall reflect a 3% increase from the July 1, 2023 scale.
-On July 1, 2025 the wage scale shall reflect a 3% increase from the July 1, 2024 scale.
-Changes to the wage scale will become effective on the first day of the first full pay period following the start of the fiscal year. - c.
+- c.
 New Employees will not be placed above the Step 1 for any position unless the Association is notified and afforded the opportunity for input before such action is taken. - d.
-Upon completion of twelve months of satisfactory service at Step 1, all Employees will be advanced to Step 2 in the range to which his/her position is assigned. - e.
-Upon completion of twelve months of satisfactory service at Step 2, all Employees will be advanced to Step 3 in the range to which his/her position is assigned. - f.
-After reaching Step 3 in the range to which his/her position is assigned, all Employees will be entitled to receive merit/longevity steps for each two (2) years of service at the prior Step in accordance with the procedures set out in Article 16.
-Beginning July 2023, Employees who reach Step 12 will be eligible for a lump sum of \$750 for each two (2) years of service following the date they reach Step 12 through six (6) additional years of additional service in that Step (a maximum of three (3) lump sum payments).
+Upon completion of twelve months of satisfactory service at Step 1 all Employees will be advanced to Step 2 in the range to which his/her position is assigned. - e.
+Upon completion of twelve months of satisfactory service at Step 2 all Employees will be advanced to Step 3 in the range to which his/her position is assigned. - f.
+After reaching Step 3 in the range to which his/her position is assigned all Employees will be entitled to receive merit/longevity steps for each two (2) years of service at the prior Step in accordance with the procedures set out in Article 16.
+Beginning July 2016, Employees who reach Step 12 will be eligible for a lump sum amount equal to 2% of their annualized pay rate for each two (2) years of service following the date they reach Step 12 through six (6) additional years of additional service in that Step (a maximum of three (3) lump sum payments).